ConvertAPI/convertapi-library-dotnet/README.md

-# ConvertAPI C# Client
+# ConvertAPI NuGet Package
 ## Overview

-The ConvertAPI library provides a simple and efficient way to integrate the [ConvertAPI](https://www.convertapi.com) service into your .NET Framework, .NET Core, and .NET projects.
+The ConvertAPI NuGet package provides a simple and efficient way to integrate the [ConvertAPI](https://www.convertapi.com) service into your .NET applications.
 ConvertAPI enables you to easily convert various file formats by leveraging its robust API.
-Whether you need to convert documents, images, spreadsheets, or other file types, the ConvertAPI library streamlines the process with minimal code and maximum efficiency.
+Whether you need to convert documents, images, spreadsheets, or other file types, the ConvertAPI NuGet package streamlines the process with minimal code and maximum efficiency.

 ## Features